 This full-service shop can do anything from fix your current ride to help you find a new one.
-They're also good dudes who refurbish donated bikes and distribute them to kids.
+They're also good folks who refurbish donated bikes and distribute them to kids.

 Whether you need a ride for the day or one for life, this place is a good bet.
-They're real friendly and they specialize in reconstructed and vintage bikes.
+They're real friendly (we should know, we're their neighbors) and they specialize in reconstructed and vintage bikes.

 New Mexico Bike 'n' Sport

 Catering to every kind of cyclist, with bikes and gear for mountain bikers, road enthusiasts and weekend cruisers.